Nobody’s Son: A Memoir

 For the epigraph of his gorgeous, devastating memoir, Mark Slouka turns to the pre-eminent poet of hell, Dante: “Each one wraps himself in what burns him.”

 The quotation, it becomes clear, applies to Slouka, his mother and — above all — their relationship, marked by intense love, anger and, finally, estrangement.
-“Nobody’s Son” is replete with ironies, and the least of them is not Slouka’s attempt to revisit his memories at a time when his mother, deep into dementia, has irretrievably lost hers.
+“Nobody’s Son” is replete with ironies, not least among them Slouka’s attempt to revisit his memories at a time when his mother, deep into dementia, has irretrievably lost hers.

 The narrative is nonlinear, guided by emotional rather than chronological logic.
 It takes readers to some dark and uncomfortable places, but its arc is toward forgiveness, redemption and reconciliation.
 Beyond its affecting personal story, it is both a reflection on the power of history to shape individual lives and a canny meditation on the art of memoir.